-% of your plants and offices that were assessed (by entity or statutory authorities or third parties)
+PARTICULARS % of your plants and offices that were assessed (by Company or statutory authorities or third parties)

-Child labour 100
+Child Labour 100

-Forced/involuntary labour 100
+Forced/ Involuntary Labour 100

-Sexual harassment 100
+Sexual Harassment 100

 Discrimination at workplace 100

 Wages 100

 11. Provide details of any corrective actions taken or underway to address significant risks / concerns arising from the assessments at Question 10 above.